-More and more software providers and developers are interested in the building of integration with Magento in 2022.
+More and more software providers and developers are interested in the building of Magento integration in 2024.
 Access to Magento e-stores' data allows the software owners to propose their solutions to this shopping platform's clients.

 Magento is one of the biggest and famous shopping cart solutions.
 It has stood the test of time and competition.
 Magento is on the list of industry leaders powering over 12% of all online stores worldwide.
 It equals 250,000 active users.
 This shopping cart solution is downloaded approximately 5,000 times every day.

 The connection to Magento can bring a wide variety of advantages and possibilities.
 In this article, we are going to explore them.
 Moreover, you will have a chance to find out more about all the difficulties related to Magento integrations.

 Magento integration means the process of tying any software like shipping management, order management, marketing automation, dropshipping automation, etc. with this platform's API.
 It allows communicating with the Magento system and getting access to the necessary data from Magento e-stores.